CouncilDataProject/cookiecutter-cdp-deployment/{{ cookiecutter.hosting_github_repo_name }}/SETUP/README.md

 1. Login to both Google Cloud and Pulumi.

-    During this process Pulumi will provide a token to use for authentication.
+    **IMPORTANT:** During this process Pulumi will provide a token to use for authentication.
-    Keep this token available for use in a later step.
+    **Keep this token available for use in a later step.**

     This step should be run while within the `SETUP` directory (`cd SETUP`).